 The address of the queue used by piw-remove (default: (ipc:///tmp/piw-import); this should always be an ipc address

 This utility is typically used in response to a request from a package maintainer to remove a specific build from the system.
 Usually because the presence of a piwheels build is causing issues in and of itself.

 Older versions of piwheels didn’t heed PyPI deletion messages.
 This is no longer the case and this utility is no longer required to manually remove deleted packages.

 The utility can be run in a batch mode with

 invoking once per deletion required (you cannot remove multiple versions in a

-The return code will be 0 if the version was successfully removed.
+The return code will be 0 if the package (or version) was successfully removed.
 If anything fails, the return code will be non-zero and no files should be deleted (but this cannot be guaranteed in all circumstances).